LuiseFreese/workshop/lab-3-build-a-modal-component.md

 `Set(isShowModal, false)`

 In the component instance (change to **Screens** again), select the component's **Visible** property and change it to `isShowModal`

-//TODO Robin show modal with `Set(isShowModal, true)`in the app under a condition... for example end date fore start date or trip durateion > 7 days.
-In both cases, align the texts of the modal with the custom properties.

 ##### Oh no button